buiac/buiac.github.io/_includes/projects.md

   </a>
 </h4>

 Each of us has been in the awkward position of missing an appointment – even the Germans miss them from time to time.
 Apunto addresses companies whose business models rely on a timed, daily, schedule.
-Missed appointments cost the National Health Service in UK 160 million pounds every year.
-Apunto is looking for a safety measure, a way for businesses to secure their meetings with clients.
+It's providing a safety measure, a way for businesses to secure their meetings with clients.

 <h4>